 Action:

-The Town should work to identify and define the character of those residential communities within each zoning district, and establish zoning and other municipal code modifications that will encourage architecturally interesting design options while preserving those elements of the built environment that support the existing sense of community.
+The Town should work to identify and define the character of those residential communities within each zoning district, and establish zoning and other municipal code modifications that will allow architecturally interesting design options while preserving those elements of the built environment that support the existing sense of community.

 Objective: Create affordable-housing opportunities using innovative techniques.
 Action: